awsdocs/amazon-connect-admin-guide/doc_source/agent-event-stream-model.md

   For more information about the InitiationMethod in this scenario, see [About queued callbacks in metrics](about-queued-callbacks.md)\.
 +  `API`: The contact was initiated with Amazon Connect by API\.
 This could be an outbound contact you created and queued to an agent, using the [StartOutboundVoiceContact](https://docs.aws.amazon.com/connect/latest/APIReference/API_StartOutboundVoiceContact.html) API, or it could be a live chat that was initiated by the customer with your contact center, where you called the [StartChatConnect](https://docs.aws.amazon.com/connect/latest/APIReference/API_StartChatContact.html) API\.
-+  `QUEUE_TRANSFER`: While the customer was in one queue \(listening to Customer queue flow\), they were transferred into another queue using a contact flow block\.
++  `QUEUE_TRANSFER`: While the customer was in one queue \(listening to Customer queue flow\), they were transferred into another queue using a flow block\.
-+  `DISCONNECT`: When a [Set disconnect flow](set-disconnect-flow.md) block is triggered, it specifies which contact flow to run after a disconnect event during a contact\.
++  `DISCONNECT`: When a [Set disconnect flow](set-disconnect-flow.md) block is triggered, it specifies which flow to run after a disconnect event during a contact\.

   A disconnect event is when:
   + A call, chat, or task is disconnected by an agent\.